jlquinn/xbows-driver/doc/spec.md

 Here I now assume 01 is the play mode, and 03 is the count.
 In theory, 3 should make the macro play 3 times in a row.
 It played twice.

-THIS MAY BE A FIRMWARE BUG
+THIS MAY BE A FIRMWARE BUG.
+Further testing seems like a driver bug, not firmware.

 * Macro button release stop